 - 2 cups cooked brown rice

-1. In a large bowl, whisk together the egg, 1/4 cup cornstarch, 1/2 teaspoon ginger, black pepper, and salt until well combined.
+1. In a large bowl, whisk together the egg, 1/4 cup cornstarch, 1/2 teaspoon ginger, and black pepper until well combined.
 Add the chicken and toss until evenly coated.

-3. While the chicken cooks, place the soy sauce, honey, rice vinegar, sesame oil, the remaining 1/2 teaspoon ginger, red pepper flakes, and the remaining 2 tablespoons cornstarch in a medium bowl and whisk until well combined.
+3. While the chicken cooks, place the soy sauce, rice vinegar, sesame oil, the remaining 1/2 teaspoon ginger, and the remaining 2 tablespoons cornstarch in a medium bowl and whisk until well combined.
+Whisk in the honey.
 Set aside.

-4. When the chicken is done, wipe out the wok to remove excess oil.
-Add the water and garlic and bring to a boil.
-Add the broccoli and carrot, cover, and simmer until crisp tender, 3 minutes.
+4. When the chicken is done, remove from heat and carefully wipe out the wok to remove excess oil.
+Return to medium-high heat, carefully add the water and garlic and bring to a boil.
+Add the broccoli and carrot, cover, lower the heat, and simmer until crisp tender, 3 minutes.

 5. Uncover, add the sauce and stir until it thickens and bubbles, about 1 minute.
 Stir in the chicken until well coated with the sauce and heated through, about 1 more minute.
 Garnish with scallions and sesame seeds as desired and serve over rice.
 (Yields 6½ cups chicken/veggie mixture.)